- You want to spend how much on a keyboard?!?

 I was skeptical about the mouse being rechargeable, but Logitech claims you can use it for 70 days on one charge.
 In an emergency, you can get three hours of use out of a 1-minute charge from a standard USB-C cable.
 Other mice I looked at required much more frequent charging.
 I don’t expect any problems with this one.

 There is one significant drawback to this mouse.
 The horizontal scroll wheel is very buggy.
 Sometimes it works—but sometimes it doesn’t.
-I didn’t come across this in my initial research, but it appears to be a widespread problem after Googling the issue.
+I didn’t come across this in my initial research.
+But a Google search indicates it’s a widespread problem.
 There doesn’t appear to be a fix, but you can be sure I’ll be bugging Logitech customer support.
 In the meantime, I’ve learned that shift key + regular scroll wheel = horizontal scroll.
 Who knew?

 Other than that, I also love this mouse.
 I haven’t unlocked its full potential yet, but I will.

-Logitech MX Master 3 (90,000 won / $77)—Overall Rating: 8.5 It would’ve been a 10 if the scroll wheel worked.
+The Logitech MX Master 3 (90,000 won / $77) gets an 8.5 It would’ve been a 10 if the horizontal scroll wheel worked as expected.
 That was one of my deciding factors for purchasing it, after all.

 Chrome has been my main browser for years.
 I’ve toyed with Edge (still use it occasionally), Brave, Firefox, Opera, but I always return to Chrome.
 But I’m guessing the thing you hate about Chrome is the thing I hate about Chrome—memory usage!

-I saw a few posts about a newish browser based on Chromium, but it used significantly less RAM.
+I saw a few posts about a newish Chrome-based browser that used significantly less RAM.
 I decided to give it a try.

 You can import most of your settings from Chrome (like bookmarks), but you can’t import your extensions.
 You’ll have to install those manually.
 The browser is still in beta.
-There will be a free version (limited sidebar apps), but there will also be a subscription-based version.
+There will be a free version (limited sidebar apps) and a subscription-based version.

 But…